Venus figurine

-A Venus figurine is any Upper Palaeolithic statuette portraying a woman, usually carved in the round.
-Most have been unearthed in Europe, but others have been found as far away as Siberia, and distributed across much of Eurasia.
+A Venus figurine is any Upper Palaeolithic statue portraying a woman, usually carved in the round.
+Most have been unearthed in Europe, but others have been found as far away as Siberia and distributed across much of Eurasia.
+The island of Sardinia located on the east side of Italy, had a different version, most famously called Venus of Macomer and other Mother Goddess figurines were found.
+These statuettes, which date from the Neolithic period, share stylistic and iconographic similarities with the Upper Paleolithic Venus figurines found elsewhere, though they are often identified as representations of a "Mother Goddess" linked to fertility and the afterlife.

 Most date from the Gravettian period (26,000–21,000 years ago).
-However, findings are not limited to this period; for example, the Venus of Hohle Fels dates back at least 35,000 years to the Aurignacian era, and the Venus of Monruz dates back about 11,000 years to the Magdalenian.
+However, findings are not limited to this period; for example, the Venus of Hohle Fels dates back at least 35,000 years to the Aurignacian era, and the Venus of Monruz dates back about 11,000 years to the Magdalenian, and the Catalhoyuk figurine, 8000 years old.
 Such figurines were carved from soft stone (such as steatite, calcite or limestone), bone or ivory, or formed of clay and fired.
 The latter are among the oldest ceramics known to historians.
 In total, over 200 such figurines are known; virtually all of modest size, between about 3 and 40 cm in height.
 These figurines are recognised as some of the earliest works of prehistoric art.

 Most have wide hips and legs that taper to a point.
 Arms and feet are often absent, and the head is usually small and faceless.
 Various figurines exaggerate the abdomen, hips, breasts, thighs, or vulva, although many found examples do not reflect these typical characteristics.
-Depictions of hairstyles can be detailed, and especially in Siberian examples, clothing or tattoos may be indicated.
+Depictions of hairstyles can be detailed, and clothing or tattoos may be indicated.

 The original cultural meaning and purpose of these artefacts is not known.
 It has frequently been suggested that they may have served a ritual or symbolic function.
 There are widely varying and speculative interpretations of their use or meaning: they have been seen as religious figures, an expression of health and fertility, grandmother goddesses, or as self-depictions by female artists.